vijayrawal2022-max/bitsom_ba_25071688-fleximart-data-architecture-/part1-database-etl/README.md

 # Part 1 – Database and ETL Pipeline

 ## Overview

-This part of the project focuses on building an ETL (Extract, Transform, Load) pipeline for the FlexiMart retail system.
-Raw CSV files are cleaned, validated, and loaded into a MySQL database using Python and Jupyter Notebook.
+This phase of the project involves developing an ETL (Extract, Transform, Load) pipeline for the FlexiMart retail system.
+The process includes cleaning, validating, and transforming raw CSV data before loading it into a MySQL database using Python and Jupyter Notebook.

 ## Objectives

-- Extract raw customer, product, and sales data
+- Extract raw customer, product, and sales datasets

-- Clean and validate data for consistency and accuracy
+- Clean, validate, and standardize data to ensure consistency and accuracy

-- Load structured data into MySQL tables
+- Load transformed data into structured MySQL database tables

-- Generate a data quality report
+- Produce a comprehensive data quality assessment report

-- Execute business-related SQL queries
+- Execute SQL queries to support business analysis and decision-making

 ## Files Description
 - `etl_pipeline.ipynb` – Jupyter Notebook with step-by-step ETL implementation